karma-runner/karma/README.md

 However, we provide an adapter for [Jasmine] and [Mocha].
 If you wanna write an adapter for your favourite testing framework, that's great - check out [adapter/jasmine.src.js](https://github.com/vojtajina/testacular/blob/master/adapter/jasmine.src.js) and write your own.

+## Browsers Supported

+Please see the [wiki](https://github.com/vojtajina/testacular/wiki/Starting-browsers) for details on supported Browsers and how to configure non-default paths.

 ## Why am I doing this?